Derek Hill (baseball)

-Derek Jerome Hill (born December 30, 1995) is an American professional baseball center fielder in the Washington Nationals organization.
-Hill was drafted by the Detroit Tigers in the first round of the 2014 MLB draft, and he made his MLB debut in 2020.
+Derek Jerome Hill (born December 30, 1995) is an American professional baseball outfielder for the Chicago White Sox of Major League Baseball (MLB).
+He has previously played in MLB for the Detroit Tigers, Washington Nationals, Texas Rangers, San Francisco Giants, and Miami Marlins.
+Hill was drafted by the Tigers in the first round of the 2014 MLB draft.

 Early life

 Hill grew up in Des Moines, Iowa with his mother and spent his summers with his father in Northern California, where he played baseball for select teams.
 In 2011, he moved to Sacramento and attended Elk Grove High School in Elk Grove, California.
 He batted an even .500 (47-for-94) in his senior season, with 11 doubles, seven triples 30 runs batted in (RBI) and 29 stolen bases.